 Given the importance of Dry Well calibrators within a lab, many variables must be considered when looking at types and brands.
 These variables can make a difference in a laboratory’s overall function and can determine the quality of services.

 When the initial review of options, the preferred Dry Well calibrators must start with superior performance that is stable, accurate and has optimum speed, radial, and axial uniformity.

 Be aware that some Dry Well manufacturers don’t calibrate the display; instead, they give you the “potential” calibration accuracy.

-Various manufacturers calibrate displays and print specifications for display accuracy.
-However, they don’t include a traceable calibration report with the dry well.
+Various manufacturers calibrate displays and print specifications for display accuracy; however, they don’t include a traceable calibration report with the Dry Well.

-One of the significant differences in the models is that the ADT875-155 covers a range of -40 – 155°C, the ADT875-350 covers a range of 33 – 350°C, and the ADT875-660 covers a range of 33 – 660°C. Additel offers the Choose Your Own Range Option .
-This option allows a lab to choose the upper and lower temperature range needed.
-The engineers calibrate and optimize the dry well’s performance over your selected range.
+One significant difference in the models is that ADT875-155 covers a range of -40 – 155°C, ADT875-350 covers 33 – 350°C, and ADT875-660 covers a range of 33 – 660°C. Additel offers the ‘Choose Your Range Option .’
+This option allows a lab to choose the upper and lower temperature range needed, and the engineers calibrate and optimize the dry well’s performance over your selected field.
 Thus, fixing the common problems labs have when purchasing a new dry well.

 If you want to learn more about the Additel Dry Well Calibrators, SRP control systems can help.